 Moffitt Cancer Center

 12902 USF Magnolia Drive, Tampa, Florida 33612

 Moffitt Cancer Center, in Tampa, Florida, is one of the leading medical institutions for thoracic malignancies.
-The cancer hospital welcomes patients with malignant mesothelioma of all types and has a specialist on staff.
+The highly regarded mesothelioma cancer center welcomes patients with all types of the disease and has a specialist on staff.

+Moffitt Cancer Center